 MAX-ACCESS not-accessible

-STATUS current
+STATUS deprecated

 DESCRIPTION

+"Deprecated because WEP has been removed from IEEE 802.11.

-"Conceptual table for WEP Key Mappings.
+Conceptual table for WEP Key Mappings.
 The MIB supports the ability to share a separate WEP key for each RA/TA pair.
 The Key Mappings Table contains zero or one entries for each MAC address and contains two fields for each entry: WEPOn and the corresponding WEP key.
 The WEP key mappings are logically WRITE-ONLY.
 Attempts to read the entries in this table return unsuccessful status and values of null or 0.
 The default value for all WEPOn fields is false."

 ::= { dot11smt 4 }